 Dr. Christopher S. Stowe, Professor of Military History, serves as War Studies Department Head, Command and Staff College, Marine Corps University.
 Prior to his 2014 arrival at MCU, Dr. Stowe served eight years with the U.S. Army Command and General Staff College in its Department of Military History.
 He has also held academic positions with a number of institutions of higher learning, including McNeese State University and the University of Toledo.

-Dr. Stowe has presented papers at the Society for Military History Annual Meeting, the United States Military Academy at West Point, the Atlantic Council, the Gettysburg College Civil War Institute, the New England Civil War Symposium at the Massachusetts School of Law, the Palo Alto International Conference on the Mexican-American War, the Ohio Academy of History, the Louisiana Historical Association, and before numerous other groups.
-He has also been a featured speaker on C-SPAN and the Pennsylvania Cable Network, the Art of Engineering podcast, and Civil War Talk Radio.
+Dr. Stowe has presented at the Society for Military History Annual Meeting, the United States Military Academy at West Point, the Atlantic Council, the Gettysburg College Civil War Institute, the New England Civil War Symposium at the Massachusetts School of Law, the Palo Alto International Conference on the Mexican-American War, the Ohio Academy of History, the Louisiana Historical Association, and before numerous other groups.
+He has also been featured on C-SPAN, the Pennsylvania Cable Network, the Art of Engineering podcast, and Civil War Talk Radio.

 Dr. Stowe’s publications include articles in Civil War History, Marine Corps Gazette, Army History, Northwest Ohio History, Columbiad: A Quarterly Review of the War Between the States, the Papers of the Second Palo Alto Conference, USA Today, and ABC-CLIO’s Encyclopedia of the American Civil War, plus dozens of scholarly reviews.
-He contributed an essay to Corps Commanders in Blue: Union Major Generals in the Civil War (LSU Press) and the forthcoming Oxford Handbook of the American Civil War (Oxford University Press), while his first full-length book, George Gordon Meade: A Nineteenth-Century Life, is nearing completion.
+He has contributed chapters to Corps Commanders in Blue: Union Major Generals in the Civil War (LSU Press) and the forthcoming Oxford Handbook of the American Civil War (Oxford University Press), while his first full-length book, George Gordon Meade: A Nineteenth-Century Life (Kent State University Press), is nearing completion.
 The United States Army Historical Foundation nominated his work in 2016 for its Distinguished Writing Award.

 The recipient of academic fellowships with the United States Military Academy and the George Tyler Moore Center for the Study of the Civil War, Dr. Stowe currently serves on the editorial board for Marine Corps University Journal.